KayRaps/KARMOK515_BCL2401_Group_B_Karabo-Mokgatle_JSL08/README.md

 - It containes a constructor that takes `branchInfo` as a parameter.

 # Constructor:

 * Checks if `bankBranchInstance` variable is null.
 * If `bankBRanchInstance` is null, it creates a new instance with the provided `branchInfo`.
 * Assigns the new instance to the `bankBranchInstance` variable.
 * Returns `bankBranchInstance`, whether it's newly created or existing.

+# Methods:

+* `getBranchInfo()` method returns the branchInfo property of the BankBranch instance.

+# Usage:

+* Create instances of the `BankBranch` class (branchA and branchB) with different branch information.
+* Use the `getBranchInfo` method to retrieve branch information from the instances.
+* Verify that branchA and branchB are both referring to the same instance by comparing them using ===.